Chr1stopherMa/Shortcut/deliverable-1/planning.md

 #### Q7: What operational events will you have as a team?

-Describe meetings (and other events) you are planning to have.
- * When and where?
-Recurring or ad hoc?
-In-person or online?
- * What's the purpose of each meeting?
- * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
- * You must have at least 2 meetings with your project partner (if you have one) before D1 is due.
-Describe them here:
-   * What did you discuss during the meetings?
-   * What were the outcomes of each meeting?
-   * You must provide meeting minutes.
-   * You must have a regular meeting schedule established by the second meeting.

-> **Answer:**

   Zoom meetings with our partner are scheduled every Thursday at 2pm.
 During each meeting, we will report our progress and get feedback from our project partner.
 We also have recurring online group meetings on Saturdays at 12 pm to discuss our progress and any setbacks/conflicts we faced and our goals for the following week.